-Ryan Baldwin has been a professional photographer for more than 20 years and manages his own stock photo library.
+Ryan Baldwin has been a professional photographer for more than 20 years and is a graduate of Brooks Institute of Photography.
 His fine prints have been showcased at numerous gallery shows and his work has been published in magazines, books and national advertising campaigns.
 He is especially interested in using photography as a tool for environmental awareness and cultural preservation.
 He has taught photography at the Academy since 2001 and developed the digital imaging and online photography curriculum.